digitalabs/gmgr/README.md

 	> GMGR-Installer.zip

-  - To use the software, the following must e properly installed and configured:
+  - To use the software, the following must be properly installed and configured:

 	1. Apache (_XAMPP_)
 	   * Open the Apache-Installer folder